hychyc1/hychyc1.github.io/_pages/about.md

 Subreviewer for ITCS 2025.

 ## Misc and Personal Lift
 Outside of academics, I enjoy playing Poker and cooking.
 I also spend some time participating in competitive debating, mostly done in Mandarin Chinese.
-I am the captain of Harvard Chinese Debate Team , and used to be the captain of Chinese debate team at Oxford.
+I currently lead the Harvard Chinese Debate Team, and I used to be the captain of the Chinese debate team at Oxford.